ARTHUR LEWBEL HOME PAGE Revised January 29, 2014

 RECENT AND FORTHCOMING PUBLICATIONS

-“A Simple Estimator for Binary Choice Models with Endogenous Regressors,” simplenew14.pdf by Yingying Dong and Arthur Lewbel, forthcoming, Econometric Reviews.
+“A Simple Estimator for Binary Choice Models with Endogenous Regressors,” simplenew14.pdf by Yingying Dong and Arthur Lewbel, Econometric Reviews, 2015, 34, 82-105.
 This paper largely replaces the old working paper: “Simple Estimators for Hard Problems: Endogeneity in Discrete Choice Related Models.”

 "Uniform Convergence of Weighted Sums of Non- and Semi-parametric Residuals for Estimation and Testing" Uniform_Sum_17.pdf by Juan Carlos Escanciano, David Jacho-Chávez, and Arthur Lewbel, Journal of Econometrics 2014, 178, 426-443.
 Online technical appendix to this paper is: Supplement_v10.pdf

 "Estimating Consumption Economies of Scale, Adult Equivalence Scales, and Household Bargaining power,” lcb24.pdf by Martin Browning, Pierre-Andre Chiappori, and Arthur Lewbel, Review of Economic Studies.
 2013, 80, 1267-1303.

 “Nonparametric Identification of Accelerated Failure Time Competing Risks Models,” CompeteRisksLeeLewbel.pdf, By Simon (Sokbae) Lee and Arthur Lewbel, Econometric Theory 2013, 29, 905-919.